 Part 5.
 Other Provisions.

 (a) FSA.
-FSA is a party to this Agreement solely for the purpose of taking advantage of certain provisions relating to rights of FSA hereunder and has no obligations in respect of any Transaction under this Agreement, other than as set forth in the PolicyPolicies.
+FSA is a party to this Agreement solely for the purpose of taking advantage of certain provisions relating to rights of FSA hereunder and has no obligations in respect of any Transaction under this Agreement, other than as set forth in the Policies.

 (b) Additional Representation of Party A and Party B. Each party represents and warrants to the other that its payment obligations hereunder rank at least pari passu in all respects with all of its other unsecured obligations (except for those which are preferred by operation of law).